HFS FAQ

 Which version of the backup client software am I running?

-• If you are using the Graphical User Interface (GUI) click on the question mark icon and choose About IBM Spectrum Protect.
-The screen will display the relevant information, such as Version 8, Release 1, Level 13.3.
+• If you are using the Graphical User Interface (GUI) click on the question mark icon and choose About IBM Storage Protect.
+The screen will display the relevant information, such as Version 8, Release 1, Level 22.0.
 Click the screen to close it.

-On a Mac, you can alternatively select [Spectrum Protect] > [About IBM Spectrum Protect] from the top left corner of the screen (next to the Apple logo).
-Please note that this does not always give correct results: if you do this after having run Spectrum Protect Tools for Administrators (which is the recommended method of running Spectrum Protect on a Mac) then you will be told that you have TSM 1.0.
+On a Mac, you can alternatively select [Storage Protect] > [About IBM Storage Protect] from the top left corner of the screen (next to the Apple logo).

 • If you are using the Command Line Interface (CLI) you should, on starting the client see the Version, Release and Level displayed above the Protect > prompt.